 Using Insurance vs. Self-Pay

 Paying for psychotherapy out of pocket minimizes the exposure of your protected health information (PHI).
-Whenever you use insurance benefits to cover psychotherapy, the provider, albeit with your consent, has to release certain types of information to the insurance carrier in order to a) verify your eligibility for coverage, b) pre-authorize services (if applicable), and c) to process claims to obtain payment.
-As the result, the provider informs the insurance carrier of such personal matters as the nature of the issues you struggle with (presenting problem), psychiatric diagnosis, your treatment plan, and prognosis.
-In the event of Self-pay, your therapy remains completely private (with the exceptions to confidentiality such as in the event of persistent suicidal ideation, etc.).
+Whenever you use insurance benefits to cover psychotherapy, the provider, with your consent, has to release certain types of information to the insurance entities in order to a) verify your eligibility for coverage, b) pre-authorize services (if applicable), and c) to process claims to obtain payment.
+As a result, the provider informs the insurance companies of the nature of the issues you struggle with, diagnosis, treatment plan, and prognosis.
+In the event of Self-pay, your therapy remains completely private (with the exceptions to confidentiality such as in suicidal or homicidal ideation, etc.).
 Once such diagnosis code is recorded by the insurance, it becomes part of your permanent healthcare record.
-No reports of your treatment are shared with your insurance and all records remain with Mutual Arising Mental Health Counseling, PLLC.
+Self-pay means no reports of your treatment are shared with your insurance and all records remain with Mutual Arising Mental Health Counseling, PLLC.

-*If you are on psychiatric medications then you already have a psychological diagnosis but you should be aware of this information when using insurance.*
+*If you are on psychiatric medications or have ever been then you already have or had a diagnosis but you should be aware of this information when using insurance.*

 Furthermore, the advantage of Self-Pay includes the fact that no records of therapy exist in the Medical Information Bureau (MIB).
 MIB records of your therapy could potentially compromise your ability to get a current or future life, health, disability, or long-term care insurance.
 Self-Pay, thus, involves no psychiatric diagnosis code.
 If, however, you were using your insurance benefits, you would have to be assigned a psychiatric diagnosis in order for the provider to justify the medical necessity for the services provided.

-Since there are certain types of therapy that may not be covered by your insurance such as couples therapy or group therapy, and certain modalities of therapy that might not be covered by your insurance, Self-Pay allows you to stay in control of your treatment.
+Since there are certain types of therapy that may not be covered by your insurance such as couples therapy or group therapy, and certain modalities of therapy that might not be covered by your insurance.
+A lot of what I do is outside the realm of what insurance companies are willing to reimburse, even though it is evidence-based treatments.
+Self-Pay allows you to stay in control of your treatment.
 Insurances limit the number of sessions that you can have.
 Self-pay allows you to also determine the length of your treatment based on your needs rather than on the basis of the allotted session benefits.